gcmt/vessel.nvim/README.md

 vessel.opt.buffers.name_align = "right"
 ```

-The third way of setting options is by directly passing and option `table` argument to *API* functions.
-This options will override anything you passed previously to the `setup` function set via the `opt` interface object.
+The third way of setting options is by directly passing a `table` argument to *API* functions.
+These options will override anything you passed previously to the `setup` function or set via the `opt` interface object.

 ```lua
 vim.keymap.set("n", "g", function()